wangshuaie/iuap-content/README.md

 ### \articles

-The *\articles* folder contains the documentation articles formatted as markdown files with an *.md* extension.
+在 *\articles* folder contains the documentation articles formatted as markdown files with an *.md* extension.

 Articles in the root directory are published to Azure.Microsoft.com in the path *http://azure.microsoft.com/documentation/articles/{article-name-without-md}/*.